chandlerlester/Stylized_Learning/README.md

 here the agents run RLS on each data point even though they observe multiple data points in one time interval.

 ### My Paper
-For a full explanation and motivation for these exercises see my [field paper](https://chandlerlester.com/images/Field-Paper-2019-06-20.pdf).
+For a full explanation of these exercises see my [field paper](https://chandlerlester.com/images/Field-Paper-2019-06-20.pdf).